olgikrolik/Woofy-iOS/README.md

 ## Tech Stack📱

-The application employs the following technology stack to power its functionality and deliver a seamless user experience:
+The application employs the following technology stack to power its functionality and deliver better user experience:
 * SwiftUI for the user interface
 * MVVM architectural pattern for structuring the codebase
 * Swift Package Manager for managing dependencies